lokesh8772/Geo_obsidian_vault/economy/Open Network for Digital Commerce.md

   - GS3
   - review
 ---
+**not an app or platform but a set of open protocols and standards** **connect seller and buyers across different digital platforms like UPI...**

 | Feature         | Description                                |
 | --------------- | ------------------------------------------ |
 | Launch Year     | 2021                                       |